-Now Sarai was childless because she was not able to conceive. - Genesis 11:30 f all the challenges of faith that Sarah encountered in her life - from following God to an unknown land, to being kidnapped not once, but twice by foreign kings because of her great beauty - the most challenging was being childless.
+Of all the challenges of faith that Sarah encountered in her life-from following God to an unknown land, to being kidnapped not once, but twice by foreign kings because of her great beauty-the most challenging was being childless.

-In a world in which childbearing was considered a badge of honor and barrenness a sign of divine disfavor, Sarah was a failure.
-She carried the additional burden of knowing that God had promised both Abraham and herself that together they would create a great nation through their offspring.
-Yet, as the years went on, it seemed impossible that God's promise would be fulfilled.
+In a world in which childbearing was a badge of honor and barrenness a sign of divine disfavor, Sarah was a failure.
+She carried the additional burden of knowing that God had promised her and Abraham that together they would create a great nation through their offspring.
+But as the years went on, it seemed impossible that God's promise would be fulfilled.

 In fact, one of the first things we learn about Sarah is her inability to have children.
-In many of the translations, we read, "Now Sarai was barren; she had no child" (ESV).
-In considering why this fact about being barren is repeated, the Jewish sages teach that Sarah not only was beyond childbearing age (Genesis 18:11), but she also had no womb.
-They taught it was physically impossible for Sarah to have a child.
+In many translations, we read, "Now Sarai was barren; she had no child" (ESV).
+Why is this fact repeated?
+The Jewish sages teach that Sarah not only was beyond childbearing age (Genesis 18:11), she had no womb.
+It was physically impossible for Sarah to have a child.